Paola62010/cookbook/TESTING.md

         - Verify that bottom section of the page contains: public recipes shared by other creators and personal recipes (public and non public).
 These are displayed into 2 separate sections.
 If no results match your search, verify that a message is displayed advising that your search found no matches.

-    - For both non authenticated and authenticated users, verify that if recipes are present, a list of cards is shown and organised into a grid.
+    - For both non authenticated and authenticated users, verify that if recipes are present, a list of cards is shown and organised into a grid (2 grids for authenticated users, one for personal recipes and one for the recipe from the community).
 Hover over the text section on the cards and verify that it changes colour.
 Click on the cards and verify that you are redirected to the recipe_detail page for that specific recipe.

 3. Footer